In general (throughout the franchise)

 - The Japanese/Viz dub is arguably funnier.
 Ms. Haruna knows it's a love letter, but is just as excited to read it.

 - Usagi's Epic Fail at training to be a proper princess/lady in Episode 37 ("Aim to be a Princess?
-Usagi's Weird Training"), with her slurping her soup, flubbing her words when offering coffee, and even falling asleep during the lesson.
+Usagi's Weird Training"), with her slurping her soup, flubbing her words when offering coffee (changed to hot cocoa in the DiC dub, though it's still funny), and even falling asleep during the lesson.
 The crowner has got to be when the rest of the girls crash the dance class and everyone passes, including Ami and Makoto - except for Usagi (as expected), and interestingly, Rei and Minako (a gorgeous, elegant shrine maiden, and a self-proclaimed Goddess of Love and aspiring idol).
 Rei violently flings her partner around, and Minako utterly lacks a sense of rhythm.
+And all three step on their partners' feet!
 They don't get turned to wax, which happens to those who passed.
-Then the youma notes that one of them has to be Sailor Moon (And she's right.
-Rei and Minako note the youma had a pretty clever strategy...in front of Usagi.)
+Then the youma notes that she specifically anticipated Sailor Moon failing the tests, and therefore one of them has to be Sailor Moon (And she's right.
+Rei and Minako note the youma had a pretty clever strategy...with Usagi standing right there.)
+Usagi then protests loudly, thus exposing herself as Sailor Moon.
+The DiC dub is just as funny, with the youma even harsher in her criticism of Sailor Moon and Venus and Mars making half-hearted semi-attempts to defend Moon.

 - Kunzite and Tuxedo Mask (who at this point is working for Queen Beryl) are arguing about whether or not Sailor Moon should be killed or the silver crystal taken.
 The youma sighs and says she has a headache because of the conflicting orders.
-And Sailor Moon offers her a cup of tea.
+And Sailor Moon offers her a cup of tea (again, changed to cocoa by DiC).
 And it proves to be the opening she needs to restore her.

 - In a nice prelude to Azumanga Daioh's shoe fortune scene, Episode 2 of the Japanese version and the Viz dub, has Usagi deciding to toss her shoe to determine where to go read her fortune.
 It lands right-side up...onto Mamoru's head.
 The look on his face is just priceless.
 Also that her shoe ends up on his head more than once.